- Download our Moving to the UK Guide (PDF)

-Trains are the most popular mode of transport in the United Kingdom.
+Trains are the most popular mode of public transport in the United Kingdom.
 National Rail operates the railway network that covers England, Scotland and Wales, and Northern Ireland Railways is in charge of the train network in Northern Ireland.

 While National Rail oversees the railways on mainland Britain, expats will find that there are a lot of different companies offering train services as a result of privatisation.

-Despite some criticism about network delays and overcrowding during peak hours, expats living in the United Kingdom will find that travelling by train is a fast, enjoyable way to get around and see the country.
+Despite some criticism about network delays and overcrowding during peak hours, expats living in the United Kingdom will find that travelling by train is generally a fast, enjoyable way to get around and see the country.

 Train tickets can be purchased at any train station or online and are usually the same price regardless of which train operator commuters use.
 However, cheaper tickets may carry restrictions and some services stop at more places or take a longer route to get to their final destination.

-For those who travel by train regularly, it's worth investing in a season ticket which is valid for anything from seven days up to a year.
+For those who travel by train regularly, it's worth investing in a season ticket, which is valid for either a week, a month or a year.
 Prices of a season ticket depend on the routes travelled.

 Buses and coaches

 Long-distance buses in the United Kingdom are commonly referred to as coaches.
 Travelling by bus will usually take longer than the equivalent journey on a train, on account of traffic.
-Llike trains in the United Kingdom, long-distance buses tend to take passengers right into the centre of town.
+Like trains in the United Kingdom, long-distance buses tend to take passengers right into the centre of town.

 The main bus service provider in the UK is called National Express and serves all major destinations in the UK.
 Megabus is an alternative service provider that covers a limited number of the major cities, but it's inexpensive and popular among students.